-As the Senior Associate for Policy and External Relations at the International Center for Transitional Justice, Mr. Triolo was the focal point for all government relations for the organization.
+As the Senior Associate for Policy and External Relations at the International Center for Transitional Justice, he was the focal point for all government relations for the organization.
 He also engaged in several policy initiatives including organizing high-level conferences on matters pertaining to international criminal justice.
-These conferences dealt with the principle of complementarity, which relates to the responsibility of states to investigate and prosecute individuals for crimes against humanity, war crimes and genocide.

-Spending four years in Sierra Leone, Mr. Triolo worked on several transitional justice initiatives.
+Spending four years in Sierra Leone, he worked on several transitional justice initiatives.
 At the Truth and Reconciliation Commission for Sierra Leone, he served as an adviser to the Commission writing several chapters of the final report that was submitted to the Government of Sierra Leone on matters pertaining to reparation, reconciliation and governance.
-As the Interim Director of the Sierra Leone Court Monitoring Program, now known as the Center for Accountability and Rule of Law, Mr. Triolo helped initiate an NGO which monitored domestic courts and institutions recognizing that civil society in Sierra Leone needed a platform to voice their concerns about the need for judicial reform.
+As the Interim Director of the Sierra Leone Court Monitoring Program, now known as the Center for Accountability and Rule of Law, he helped initiate an NGO which monitored domestic courts and institutions.

 He holds a B.A. in Political Science and History from Yale University.
 He is also co-author of a chapter published by Oxford University Press in a book entitled International Prosecutors in June 2012.
 The nearly 100-page book chapter focuses on resources for international prosecutions and the politics of funding international criminal tribunals.